Ahhh… preschool photography. One of my favourite genres.

 My friend: “Ha!
 You can do it.
 I have these dates and these locations, pick one”.

+She had known me a long time, and she already knew I’ll say no to anything if I’m not 100% sure I’ll be super awesome on my first day.
 But I decided to trust her and ignore my little voice of anxiety, and gave it a crack.
 I’m in my third year of shooting preschool photography now, and I love it.

-Belinda Pawlik was the friend in question, and Kinder Photos is her baby.
+Belinda Twist was the friend in question, and Kinder Photos is her baby.
 It’s a Melbourne based business providing photos to toddlers and kinders (pre-school) in early childhood education centres and daycares, and it’s just entered its fifth year of shooting.
 I asked her if she’d collaborate on this post and she jumped at the chance to promote this occupation to skilled photographers who love working with kids.

 Grab yourself a nut free beverage, and settle in…